-As is best practice in the validation of satellite soil moisture retrievals [15], [16], the ASCAT SSM data have been assessed in numerous validation studies [17]-[21] using multiple independent reference data sets, including in situ data as available from the International Soil Moisture Network (ISMN) [22], modeled soil moisture data from the fifth generation of European ReAnalysis (ERA5) [23] and Global Land Data Assimilation System [24], and passive SSM data sets from SMOS, SMAP or AMSR2.
-Validation methods ranged from calculating standard performance metrics such as time series correlation and unbiased root mean square error [25], [26], to more advanced techniques such as triple collocation [27], instrumental variable regression [28] or Fourier analysis [29].
+As is best practice in the validation of satellite soil moisture retrievals [15], [16], the ASCAT SSM data have been assessed in numerous validation studies [17], [18], [19], [20], [21] using multiple independent reference datasets, including in situ data as available from the International Soil Moisture Network (ISMN) [22], modeled soil moisture data from the fifth generation of European ReAnalysis (ERA5) [23] and Global Land Data Assimilation System [24], and passive SSM datasets from SMOS, SMAP, or AMSR2.
+Validation methods ranged from calculating standard performance metrics, such as time-series correlation and unbiased root mean square error [25], [26], to more advanced techniques, such as triple collocation [27], instrumental variable regression [28], or Fourier analysis [29].

-Many of these validation studies specifically addressed the question of how the quality of the ASCAT SSM retrievals depends on land cover and vegetation [18], [20], [21], [30].
+Many of these validation studies specifically addressed the question of how the quality of the ASCAT SSM retrievals

+© 2024 The Authors.
+This work is licensed under a Creative Commons Attribution 4.0 License.
+For more information, see https://creativecommons.org/licenses/by/4.0/ depends on land cover and vegetation [18], [20], [21], [30].
 Given that vegetation dampens the signals from the soil surface, the expectation is that the uncertainty of ASCAT SSM retrievals increases with increasing biomass in a similar way as for passive soil moisture retrievals.
 However, contrary to this expectation, ASCAT SSM data have been found to be of better quality over grasslands and agricultural regions than over bare or sparsely vegetated regions [8], [31].
-In many arid and semi-arid environments, ASCAT SSM data are even negatively correlated with in situ and modeled soil moisture data.
+In many arid and semiarid environments, ASCAT SSM data are even negatively correlated with in situ and modeled soil moisture data.